Cloud-based EHR:

 Cloud-based vs on-premise EHRs: 10 comparison criteria

 Choosing between a cloud-based and on-premise solution is how any provider’s EHR implementation journey begins.
-The main difference between these EHR types is the deployment method, yet it determines the resources needed for the system’s adoption, its scalability, interoperability, security, installation time, and other factors that ultimately have a significant impact on the medical practices' performance.
+The main difference between these EHR types is the deployment method: it determines the resources needed for the system’s adoption, its scalability, interoperability, security, installation time, and other factors that ultimately have a significant impact on the medical practice.

 Factors to consider